-The mission takes a personalized approach to learning, with the belief in mind that one method of teaching does not fit all students.
+The mission to provide academic rigor takes a personalized approach to learning, with the belief in mind that one method of teaching does not fit all students.
 It is through the articulation and communication of academic progress that all stakeholders (administrators, teachers, parents, and students) begin to understand the process for creating a student-centered learning environment in preparation for success in post-secondary studies and professional careers.